alickrxu/TheBestFood/README.md

 ` date_convert.py ` helper to calculate length of time between two dates, and pickle dump to `test_dates_dictionary.py` ` make_feature_dict.py ` helper that, given `features.txt` which contains all of our features, creates a python dictionary with all of our features and possible values
-` get_restuarants.py ` uses the Yelp API to return a file containing a list of all restuarants in a geographic bounding box ` make_svm_test_data.py ` given the testing (restaurants currently open) data, creates an svmlight data file with each restaurant labelled and features properly assigned
+` get_restuarants.py ` uses the Yelp API to return a file containing a list of all restuarants in a geographic bounding box ` make_svm_data.py ` creates an svmlight data file with each restaurant labelled and features properly assigned for both test and training
-` make_svm_training_data.py ` given the training (restaurants already closed) data, creates an svmlight data file with each restaurant labelled and features properly assigned.
-Can clean this up later to make one svm creation script
 ` scrape_yelp.py` uses Scrapy to scrape yelp pages of given restuarants for newest/oldest review, price range, cuisine type, and business info ('Has TV', 'Ambience', etc). run with `scrapy runspider scrape_yelp.py`
 ` scrape_closed.py` uses Scrapy to scrape yelp pages of given closed restuarants.
 Can clean this up later to make one scrape script